wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

     *   (b) by sending it by post addressed to the person at the person's last known place of residence or business.

-    (3) For the purposes of the [Summary Proceedings Act 1957][113], an infringement notice sent to a person under subsection (2)(b) is to be treated as having been served on the person when it was so posted.
+    (3) An infringement notice sent to a person under subsection (2)(b) is to be treated as having been served on the person when it was so posted.

     (4) An infringement notice must be in the prescribed form and must contain the following particulars: